PL/I preprocessor: Preprocessor procedures

 A preprocessor procedure is a subroutine executed by the preprocessor.
 The procedure is delimited by %PROCEDURE and %END statements and can contain only preprocessor statements, without the leading %.
 It is invoked as a function reference from open code, outside of any preprocessor procedure, or from another preprocessor procedure, and returns a CHARACTER or FIXED value.
 When the procedure is invoked from open code the arguments are passed by name, that is they are interpreted as character strings delimited by commas or a right parenthesis, all leading, trailing, or embedded blanks are significant and considered part of the argument.

+ANSWER statement

+A preprocessor procedure that does not have the RETURNS attribute may use the ANSWER statement to emit text.

+RETURN statement

+A preprocessor procedure that has the RETURNS attribute may use the RETURN statement to return a value to the caller.

 Preprocessor built-ins

 These are the built-ins for IBM's PL/I for MVS and VM compiler.
 There can be considerable difference in the built-ins provided among preprocessors of various PL/I compilers.